mikeonslow/elm-workshop/part7/README.md

 `h1 [ ... attributes here... ] [ ..child tags here...]`

-As with tags, HTML attributes are also simply functions like `class`, `style` etc. Some of the implentations of these vary depending on what the value of the attribute will look like but as with most Elm things, it will generally be standardized as much as possible to avoid confusion `h1 [ attributeOne argument, attributeTwo argument, ...]`
+As with tags, HTML attributes are also simply functions like `class`, `style` etc. Some of the implementations of these vary depending on what the value of the attribute will look like but as with most Elm things, it will generally be standardized as much as possible to avoid confusion `h1 [ attributeOne argument, attributeTwo argument, ...]`

 So with that, let's start updating our `view` function.
-Let's remove the code we currently have in the funtion `text (toString model)` and replace it with the following view code, then save the file:
+Let's remove the code we currently have in the function `text (toString model)` and replace it with the following view code, then save the file:

 ```
 view : Model -> Html Msg